 Complex functionality, technical innovation, sustainability, logistics and user involvement are other main challenges in the project.

-A consultant team led by renowned danish architectural firms Aarhus Arkitekterne and Schmidt Hammer Lassen Architects won the project competition in summer 2013 and will lead the planning and construction of the new Hospital.
+A consultant team led by renowned danish architectural firms LINK Arkitektur and Schmidt Hammer Lassen Architects won the project competition in summer 2013 and will lead the planning and construction of the new Hospital.

 Outpatient clinics and wards